ptycho/ptypy/doc/rst/concept.rst

              S0000 :    0.00 MB :: data=(1, 7, 7) @float64 psize=[ 0.1  0.1] center=[ 3.2  3.2]

-The update also set new attributes of the View that start with a lower 'd' and are locally stored information about data access.
+The update also set new attributes of the View which all start with a lower ``d`` and are locally cached information about data access.

 ::